 Individuals are looking to move away from fossil fuels and transition to clean energy in the home and to vehicles that do not rely on gas.
 Studies show that electric vehicles (EVs) are often “considered as better options in terms of greenhouse gas emissions and energy consumption compared to internal combustion vehicles.”

 Reducing our carbon footprint also has health benefits.
-Many like-minded individuals that transition to solar make the move towards EVs to live a healthier lifestyle and reduce their exposure to particulate matter (that can lead to lung and heart problems) from traditional energy and exhaust sources.
+Many individuals that transition to solar also move towards EVs, reducing exposure to pollutants from traditional energy and exhaust sources.
 Fewer tailpipes emitting exhaust leads to cleaner air and fewer trips to the doctor.
-Overall- taking the step towards purchasing a solar system with RevoluSun, and planning for an electric vehicle helps make your town a cleaner place.
+Take the step towards purchasing a solar system with RevoluSun, and help make your town a cleaner place.
 Invest in your health, save money, and become part of the global solution by investing in the green economy.

 Conventional, hybrid, plug-in hybrid or electric vehicles?
 State-based comparative carbon and energy footprint analysis in the United States

 Day charging electric vehicles with excess solar electricity for a sustainable energy system